Economy:

 Our Military:

-Going to war is something that must be considered carefully.
-But once we commit our soldiers to battle, we must commit our nation and its resources to back them.
 When our soldiers are sent abroad by our elected leaders and put in harms way for a purpose these leaders decided was necessary, then right or wrong, we as a nation MUST support those soldiers until the job is completed or they are brought home.

 No soldier should ever hear rumors that this nation might cut their supplies, equipment and provisions to force an end to a war.
 To politically cut the budget to force an end to a war is, in my view, deserting our soldiers and those who do so are guilty of treason and murder.